kazisean/Dormy/README.md

 Developers : Bema Konate, Kazi Hossain, Athena Chen, Alex Patterson </br>
 Technical Writer : Athena Chen, Kazi Hossain </br>
 Database Engineer: Alex Patterson </br>

+(Note : This a final project for NYU CS101 Introduction to Computer Programming Class.
+This program is only maintained until May 20th, 2023.
+You can create your own version of this program or expend upon it by forking this repo.
+Thanks <3 )